use "files"

 else

-_h.fail("Couldn't make broadcast address")
+_h.fail("Couldn't make or verify broadcast address")

 ip